Ras El Tin Palace: Style

 Ras El Tin Palace has the shape of a large Italian Renaissance palace, with architectural elements and ornamentation inspired by that era, along with Baroque and Moorish elements.
 It was erected on a foundation of 17000 m2, surrounded by elaborate gardens of 12 feddans (13 acres).
 Fig trees (Arabic – teen) were already on the palace site, inspiring its name Ras Al-Teen.
 Through the reign of successive kings the complex was used as their residence and the government headquarters during the summer season.

 Various rulers made changes to the palace.
-It was totally reconstructed by King Fuad I in the 1920s, with modern services and redecoration making it similar to the opulent Abdeen Palace (built 1863), the larger royal complex in central Cairo.
+It was totally reconstructed by Fuad I in the 1920s, with modern services and redecoration making it similar to the opulent Abdeen Palace (built 1863), the larger royal complex in central Cairo.
 The interior décor combined Renaissance elements with Byzantine, French and Modern.
 The redesign and construction was overseen by the Italian engineer Ernesto Verrucci Bey.
 The palace included a swimming pool with a large attached glass pavilion hall.
 Much of the opulent furniture during this redecoration was supplied by the Parisian ébéniste, François Linke, on a scale not seen since Versailles 200 years earlier.
 At one end of the building was the harem, but this had become disused.

 After the Second World War, King Farouk had a marine pool built on the Mediterranean breakwater.
 The pool was linked to Ras Al-Teen with a narrow and long paved lane atop the breakwater, with a jeep used to pass through waves breaking over it.
 The adjacent pool house included a sitting room, bed chamber, fully equipped small kitchen, and rooms for staff and storing recreation and fishing gear.

 Current usage

 The formal garden is open to the public, but not the palace itself.
 A naval base is located next to the palace.
-The palace has been used for hosting state guests and events in recent years.
+The palace now serves as a presidential residence and hosts state guests and events.
 There is no public museum, unlike the Montaza Palace royal gardens and museum, also in Alexandria.